linkby-hiring/linkby-hiring.github.io/tech/exercises/full-stack-developer.md

  - Write a single SQL query that gives a report on:
 	 - the total number of clicks per account grouped by year + month
-	 - only include active accounts that have had at least 1 campaign within the last 6 months (i.e. `created_at` is within the last 6 months)
+	 - only include active accounts that have had at least 1 campaign within the last 6 months (i.e. `created_at` of campaigns table is within the last 6 months)
-	 - only include clicks from campaigns that have a duration of more than 1 week (duration is the period between `start_date` and `end_date`)
+	 - only include clicks from campaigns that have a duration of more than 1 week (duration is defined as the period between `start_date` and `end_date` of the campaigns table)
  - Your query output should have 4 columns:
 	 - **account_id**
 	 - **account_name**